 Who should participate?

-Full-time faculty currently teaching an online or blended course.
+Any faculty who teach a course of eligible modality.
 Each participating faculty member will choose one specific course to work on.

 What courses are eligible?